tiremaker/raporlama/CONTRIBUTING.md

 ---

-> _The name 'Online Accounting Lite' and the Online Accounting Lite logo are both copyright by Kovah.de and Online Accounting Lite.com and their usage is restricted!
+> _The name 'InvoicePlane' and the InvoicePlane logo are both copyright by Kovah.de and InvoicePlane.com and their usage is restricted!
 For more information visit invoiceplane.com/license-copyright_